 903.4d The back face of a double-faced card (see rule 712) is included when determining a card's color identity.
 This is an exception to rule 712.8a.
-Example: Civilized Scholar is the front face of a double-faced card with mana cost (2)(1).
-Homicidal Brute is the back face of that double-faced card and has a red color.
+Example: Civilized Scholar is the front face of a double-faced card with mana cost

-$\{2\}$ {U}.
-Homicidal Brute is the back face of that double-faced card and has a red color indicator.
+$\{2\}$ U. Homicidal Brute is the back face of that double-faced card and has a red color indicator.
 The card's color identity is blue and red.